I certainly would not be who I am today without my tribe…

 This means that who we select as our friends may affect us significantly – be it positively or negatively.

 To put it frankly, we are the company we keep so it’s in our best interest to select our friends carefully.
 Whether we are aware of it or not, they may determine how the course of our life will unfold.

 Being selective as to who we spend our time with does not mean that we are arrogant or think ourselves as “better”.

 To quote Oprah Winfrey “Surround yourself with only people who lift you higher“.
 In order to become your best self, you must surround yourself with people who believe in the greatness within you and encourage you to live up to your full potential.

 That is not to say that you should seek for people pleasers or those who agree with you and nod along no matter what.

 Our tribe should consists of people who believe in our dreams but whom are also able to express what we need to hear and not just what we want to hear.

-Because, sometimes we need the help of those closest to us to give us a dose of an honest to goodness “tough love” and knock some sense into us when they see us heading the wrong path.
-They’re the ones who we can trust and who we can count on whenever we need them the most.
+Because, sometimes, we need the help of those closest to us to give us a dose of an honest to goodness “tough love” and knock some sense into us when they see us heading the wrong path.

 Read More: Friendships: It Takes Two to Tango